 Public Sector Client

-Social Finance developed and implemented strategies to achieve these goals through:
+Social Finance helped Goodwill NFP develop and implement strategies to achieve these goals, including:

 - Data analysis.
 Social Finance analyzed Goodwill NFP’s programmatic data collected, from 2011 through 2018, to identify the variables most meaningful to operational efficiency and scale: referrals, nurse caseload, and nurse and participant attrition.

 - We determined the top referral sources, concluding that health care providers and the Women, Infants, and Children (WIC) Program had the lowest conversion rates, while referrals collected in-person at human services offices and schools had the highest conversion rates.

 - We determined that the average caseload was 17-20 clients per nurse, with tenured nurses carrying larger caseloads and newer nurses reaching full caseload in around 12 months.
 We also noted that nurses’ other responsibilities, including case management, charting, travel, and referral generation, affected their caseloads.